 ORGANIC RAW LUNCH TAKE-AWAY

 Suppressing inflammation while rebooting your organism with active nutrients though superb food are the building stones of the successful book “The Detox Kitchen Bible” and guide its small London branches.
 The clean (antibiotics, pesticides, preservatives, and other additives-free) food based Detox Kitchen allows the seasons to form the daily changing menu.
 When fall settles into the nature, cauliflower, cabbage, pomegranate and beetroot are served with rice, in spring artichoke, asparagus, courgette and kale take over.
 Most of the vegetables are organic.
 For a heartier meal either lean animal proteins such as chicken, egg omelette or an omega-rich fatty fish like salmon can be added.
-Their own freshly pressed juices are not organic, but the bottled cold-pressed juices and nut milks from Press are.
+Their own freshly pressed juices are not organic, but the bottled cold-pressed juices and nut milks from Press (local juicery) are.

-WORK BREAKFAST LUNCH VEGAN TAKE-AWAY
+BREAKFAST LUNCH GLUTEN-FREE TAKE-AWAY

 WORK BREAKFAST LUNCH TAKE-AWAY